ischavez/StarWarsBattlefront-ConversionPack-Fix/README.md

 I'll be adding a text file with explanations of the fixes for those curious.
 This project is a work in progress.
 (CURRENTLY ONLY WORKS FOR W11)

-Checkout the README for both detailed installation instructions & a TLDR.
+Checkout the "Installation Instructions.txt" file for both detailed installation instructions & a TLDR.

 Progress:
 - Conversion Pack v2.0 Clean Installation (Steam Only)			[DONE]